 | An enchanted blade which loves nothing more than to sing to its owner, whether they want it to or not.

-At high tension levels (40+), the sword's name changes to the Screaming Sword, and it begins emitting massive amounts of noise each turn.
-This deals a small amount of irresistible damage to all monsters in your line of sight (including allies!), softening up hordes and potentially helping you take down powerful foes.
-Admittedly, this only triggers in irresponsibly dangerous situations, and thus shouldn't be a major deciding factor in whether or not you wield this artefact, but it bears mentioning.
+Every time the sword sings, it deals a small amount of irresistible damage to all monsters in your line of sight (including allies!), softening up hordes and potentially helping you take down powerful foes.
+The damage also raises with tension, reaching the maximum in irresponsibly dangerous situations, and thus shouldn't be a major deciding factor in whether or not you wield this artefact, but it bears mentioning.

 At the highest singing effect, the sword's name changes to the Screaming Sword.
 When silenced, the sword's name instead changes to the Sulking Sword and no noise or damage are produced.

 The Singing Sword has tiers derived from tension to determine the chance to cast its Sonic Wave spell.
 If the character wearing the weapon is not the player, then only the first tier applies.

 2d(5 + (100 + 13 * (tier - 1) + 36) / 10)if the tier is 4,

 2d(5 + (100 + 13 * (tier - 1)) / 10)otherwise.

 - Prior to 0.23, the Singing Sword's sonic damage was weaker and could trigger at any time with high enough tension.
 It also did not have the vorpal brand.